FACS01-01/Safe_Import/README.md

 ## Donations
 If you like my tool and want to support me, I have a [Buy Me a Coffee](https://www.buymeacoffee.com/FACS01) page.

-## Thanks to / Using
-[icsharpcode/SharpZipLib](https://github.com/icsharpcode/SharpZipLib), used for zip file creation.

-[JamesNK/Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json), used for reading GitHub API in json.

 ## Featured Compatible Databases
 [Purple420/Hashes-of-Safe-Scripts](https://github.com/Purple420/Hashes-of-Safe-Scripts)